dambrisco/swiss-pairing/README.md

 Determines the standings for a given round by accumulating won points and lost points and calculating modified median scores.
-Standings are ordered by wins, modified median score, and seed in that order.
+Standings are ordered by wins, modified median score, and (inverse) seed in that order.

 Standings returned are in the form: